darktable-org/dtdocs/content/special-topics/contributing.md

 - Link to a tab in the preferences dialog: [preferences > general](../preferences-settings/general.md)
 - Link to a specific preference setting: [preferences > general > interface language](../preferences-settings/general.md)

-## Images
+## images

-When taking screenshots from the darktable application itself, use the default darktable theme.
+when taking screenshots from the darktable application itself, use the default darktable theme.

 Several keywords or filename suffixes are used to determine how an image is rendered.